sunSeekingGoth/MakeSenseWithObsidian/Tutorial/06_Process.md

 ---
 # 2 Tasks ☑ - Core
 - [ ] This is a thing to do
-	- [ ] This is a sub-thing, it will stay attached to the main task
+	- [x] This is a sub-thing, it will stay attached to the main task ✅ 2024-05-27
 ### Task Syntax
 - Is `- [ ] `
 - You can also insert a checkbox with the `cmd-L` shortcut